-Are your office gadgets “bugging” you?
+Are your office gadgets ‘bugging’ you?

+Begin with checking the owner’s manual for any specific cleaning instructions related to your equipment.
 No matter what you are cleaning, the first step is to shut down the computer and unplug it from its power source.
 Don’t spray cleaners directly onto electronics or let liquids seep into openings.
 Use soft cloths on touch screens and monitors, avoiding abrasive materials including paper towels.
 Using compressed gas to clean between keyboard keys will help remove dust and grime, you will then be able to wipe down the keyboard.
 Make sure it is completely dry before reconnecting to the computer.

 Laptops need to have their keyboards and pads cleaned in the same way, again make sure the laptop is turned off.
-Be careful to not spill fluids into the keyboard.
+Be careful not to spill fluids into the keyboard.
 If you are using wipes, wring them out to remove excess fluids before using.